Before I started Brevity, I read inspiring founder stories, and each story would make me increasingly more curious about

 Curious about why, I delved deep into research about mindset and habits, and embarked on an unexpected personal growth journey.

-Thank you for being part of the Brevity chapter, and embarking on whatever this next chapter unfolds with me.
+Thank you for being part of the Brevity chapter, and hope you'll join me as this next chapter unfolds.

 In this highly engaging, and inspiring Ted Talk, Michael Stevens shares how curiously asking ‘why?’ led him to launch Vsauce, which now has 13 million subscribers.